Global declarative Cronjobs in Nest.js with Bull

 }

-With one line, we now have a method which will trigger whenever our heart desired.
+With one line, we now have a method which will trigger whenever our heart desires.
 Pretty neat.

 Global jobs